LeoGr777/clean-air-pipeline/.github/README.md

 Open the setup script sql/schema.sql and fill in your SNOWFLAKE_WAREHOUSE and SNOWFLAKE_DATABASE.

 Execute the Script: Run the entire SQL script in your Snowflake worksheet.
 It will create everything needed.
-Stages have to be created manually
+Stages have to be created manually.

 Get Integration Details: After running the script, execute the following command in Snowflake to get the identifiers needed to link AWS and Snowflake:
 ```sql